MrBertieG/bar-quiz/README.md

     - [Dev Ed](https://www.youtube.com/c/DevEd) for the ceration of the menu overlay effect and animation.
 - [Stack Overflow](https://stackoverflow.com/) (various posts) for the help in understanding certain functions and troubleshooting.
 - [Slack](https://slack.com/intl/en-gb/) for the help provided throught the development process.
--[W3schools](https://www.w3schools.com/) for the hamburger menu inspiration.
+- [W3schools](https://www.w3schools.com/) for the hamburger menu inspiration.
+- [Code Institute](https://codeinstitute.net/) Tutor Assistance for helping me with the console error troubleshoot.
+- My mentor Marcel for the constructive feedback throught the project.